 Top tip 5: Know your agency

 My Locum Choice has over 3000 locum pharmacists using its services regularly.
 My Locum Choice works with thousands of pharmacies across the UK, ranging from independent pharmacies to national chains.
 The My Locum Choice App allows you to search for shifts according to your preference, receive invitations from pharmacies directly, and keep track of shift payments.
-With the App all you need to do is Search, Select, and Book Locum Shifts.
+With the App, all you need to do is Search, Select, and Book Locum Shifts.

-Download the App now and begin making your life as a locum pharmacist a lot easier.
+Check out the App now and begin making your life as a locum pharmacist a lot easier.

 This article was written on behalf of My Locum Choice by Hassan Riaz from Pharmacy Mentor.